-The Master of Science in Counseling Psychology at California Baptist University is designed for those who wish to gain the theoretical knowledge and practical experience to counsel in a variety of settings.
-Catering to a diverse range of professional and personal goals, the MS in Counseling Psychology offers a curriculum that academically prepares students for Marriage and Family Therapy licensure as well as a concentration for the Professional Clinical Counselor (dual licensure option) and a concentration in Forensic Psychology.
-Additionally, the MS can be paired with the Master of Arts in Counseling Ministry.
+The Master of Science in Counseling Psychology (MSCP) at California Baptist University (CBU) is designed for those who wish to gain the theoretical knowledge and practical experience to counsel in a variety of settings.
+Catering to a diverse range of professional and personal goals, the MSCP program offers a curriculum that academically prepares students for Marriage and Family Therapy (MFT) licensure, as well as additional optional coursework to meet the Professional Clinical Counselor (PCC) licensure coursework requirements, and an optional concentration in Forensic Psychology.
+Additionally, the MSCP program can be paired with the Master of Arts in Counseling Ministry.

-Students graduating with a Master of Science in Counseling Psychology will have completed a curriculum designed to meet the pre-2012 and post-2012 requirements for MFT licensing as mandated by the Board of Behavioral Sciences.
+Students graduating with a Master of Science in Counseling Psychology will have completed a curriculum designed to meet the post-2012 requirements for MFT licensing as mandated by the Board of Behavioral Sciences (BBS).
 The program emphasizes an understanding of human behavior based on psychological theory and practice, as well as scriptural principles.
 The graduate program relates academic studies to practical experience in both inpatient and outpatient settings.
-Students in the program will have the opportunity to receive clinical experience on campus and in other appropriate clinical settings.
+Students in the program will have the opportunity to receive clinical experience on campus and/or in other appropriate clinical settings.

-In order to satisfy the academic requirements for the Licensed Professional Clinical Counselor (LPCC), the student must complete the Counseling Psychology (MFT) program courses and the additional Professional Clinical Counselor concentration courses.
+In order to satisfy the academic requirements for the Professional Clinical Counselor (PCC) license, the student must complete the Counseling Psychology (MFT) program courses and the additional Professional Clinical Counselor courses.

-Students choosing the optional additional Forensic Psychology concentration will be prepared to function as effective clinicians in a variety of professional counseling and forensic settings by completing the Counseling Psychology (MFT) program courses and the additional Forensic Psychology concentration courses.
+Students choosing the optional additional Forensic Psychology concentration will be prepared to function as effective clinicians in a variety of professional counseling and forensic settings by completing the MSCP program courses and the additional Forensic Psychology concentration courses.

-See the Graduate Student Handbook available from the College of Behavioral and Social Sciences for program details of the concentrations.
+See the Graduate Student Handbook available from the College of Behavioral and Social Sciences for program details of the concentration.